HIC-SYSU/CLMN/README.md

 ## RGB-D SOD
 Training Set: We follow previous studies to use the same 800 samples from DUT-RGBD, 700 samples from NLPR, and 1485 samples from NJUD for model training.

-Testing Set: We use the testing set of NJUD, NLPR, DUTLF-Depth, STERE-1000, and SIP to test our CRTINet.
+Testing Set: We use the testing set of NJUD, NLPR, DUTLF-RGBD, STERE-1000, and SIP to test our CRTINet.

 # Our Saliency Maps
-RGB SOD: Our saliency maps can be downloaded from [baidu pan fetch code: jovk | Google drive].
+RGB SOD: Our saliency maps can be downloaded from [baidu pan](https://pan.baidu.com/s/1RBsLGp6aHK5xyzoD3t-8-w)fetch code: gx1h

-RGB-D SOD: Our saliency maps can be downloaded from [baidu pan fetch code: jovk | Google drive].
+RGB-D SOD: Our saliency maps can be downloaded from [baidu pan](https://pan.baidu.com/s/1EzzAkAk2QMG9SRfP-PNcNw)fetch code: mmiv

 # Others
 The code comments and detailed usage will be added in the future.